A visually captivating, responsive, and user-friendly website can distinguish between a bounce and a conversion.

 Also, get to the point as soon as you can.
 You want your visitors to know what to do when they land on your website.

-The Freelance Writing Jobs website does an excellent job by placing four large call-to-action buttons on its homepage.
-This immediately tells people what the website is about and, at the same time, directs them to the top services they provide.
+The Freelance Writing Jobs website does an excellent job placing four large call-to-action buttons on its homepage.
+These buttons immediately tell people what the website is about and direct them to the top services it provides.

 But there’s one other thing to keep in mind.
-You should always make your website safe from explicit and inappropriate media.
-The last thing you want is for your visitor to fear what’s on the other side of the link.
+Your website should always be safe from explicit and inappropriate media.
+The last thing you want is for your visitor to fear what’s on the other side of the link, or not even reach the page because they are blocking websites on a router level from harmful content

 Otherwise, users will lose trust and immediately bounce, sending spam signals to Google and causing negative trickle-down effects—including reputational risks.